Originally published December 22, 2022. Updated November 25, 2024.

 The glossary is a list of technical terms relevant to your project.
 This ensures that you and your clients speak the same language, facilitating alignment and communication.

-Especially when you’re working with a client who isn’t versed in marketing terms the glossary will be useful in helping them understand the terms you use in your work.
-But even when you work with clients who have a lot of experience working on marketing, terms can still have slight differences.
+Especially when you’re working with a client who isn’t versed in marketing terms, the glossary will help them understand the terms you use in your work.
+However, even when you work with clients who have a lot of experience working in marketing, terms can still have slight differences.

-For example, some client teams may be using “content plan” and “content strategy” interchangeably.
-If you want to ensure clarity in differentiating them, it would be good to include them in your glossary.
+For example, some client teams may use “content plan” and “content strategy” interchangeably.
+To ensure clarity in differentiating them, it would be good to include them in your glossary.

 Background